Put away the sandals. Pull out the gloves again.

 At least we had the weekend.

-The temperature hit 74 degrees Sunday at DFW Airport.
+The temperature hit 74 degrees Sunday at Dallas/Fort Worth Airport.
 Saturday’s high was 67.

-By Monday morning, commuters could see temperatures in the mid-30s, with north winds at 25 to 35 mph, gusting to 45 mph.
+By this morning, commuters could see temperatures in the mid-30s, with north winds at 25 to 35 mph, gusting to 45 mph.

 “It’s not uncommon to have such a winter weather pattern, that is up and down,” said meteorologist Jennifer Dunn at the National Weather Service office in Fort Worth on Sunday.
 “But this winter, we’ve had very active weather patterns, giving us some extreme weather with more temperature swings.”